schwarzdavid/WebsiteBoilerplate/README.md

 and `gulp-cli`.
 Make sure you have all those dependencies installed by running `npm i -g yo gulp-cli bower`.
 If you already have those installed, you wont install them twice when you run this command.

-When you have all dependencies installed, you can run `npm i -g generator-schwarzdavid-website` to install the package.
+When you have all dependencies installed, you can run

+**`npm i -g generator-schwarzdavid-website`**

+to install the package.
+Now go to your empty project directory and run

+**`yo schwarzdavid-website`**.

-Now go to your empty project directory and run `yo schwarzdavid-website`.
-The boilerplate will be created in the directory you are currently in.
-A git project will be initialized and all dependency installed.
+The boilerplate will be created in the directory you are currently in and a git project will be initialized and all dependencies installed.

-All you have to do is to run `gulp serve` to build your website and start working.
+All you have to do now is to run `gulp serve` to build your website and start working.

 Enjoy!